jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 - **Sheds a new light on "Right Livelihood":** By giving up the expectation that you need to find paid work that you're truly passionate about, you can do both paid employment and your true calling with more integrity.
 You can also treat your paid employment years as preparation for your true calling.
 # Step 9: Investing for Financial Independence
 ![image](images/financial-independence.png)
-Become knowledgeable and sophisticated about long-term income-producing investments and manage your finances for a consistent income sufficient for your needs.
+In this step, become knowledgeable and sophisticated about long-term income-producing investments and manage your finances for a consistent income sufficient for your needs.
+___
 Set up your financial plan using the three pillars:
 1. **Capital**: The income-producing core of your Financial Independence.
 2. **Cushion**: Enough ready cash, earning bank interest, to cover three to six months of living expenses.